 Get your Lovable app reviewed before Supabase, RLS or secrets become a risk

-- Snapshot from 249 €
+- Baseline from 790 €

 - Supabase, RLS and secrets in focus